leon-ai/leon/README.md

 > 5. Open source is great.

 ### What is this repository for?

 > This repository contains the following nodes of Leon:
 > - The server
 > - The packages/modules
 > - The web app
 > - The hotword node

+### What is Leon able to do?

+> Today, the most interesting part is about his core and the way he can scale up.
+He is pretty young but can easily scale to have new features (packages/modules).
+> You can find what he is able to do by browsing the [packages list](https://github.com/leon-ai/leon/tree/develop/packages).

 Sounds good for you?
 Then let's get started!